Neel31o1/Ontario-Broadband-Board/README.md

 - **Data-Driven Decision Making:** Our rigorous analysis, complemented by robust data cleaning processes and powerful visualizations, empowers stakeholders with the precise information necessary for strategic decision-making.
 This contributes to the advancement of equitable education access across Ontario's diverse regions.

-## Contribution and Collaboration

-We invite contributions from the community to enhance the depth and impact of the Ontario Broadband Board Project.
-Please refer to our [Contribution Guidelines](CONTRIBUTING.md) for details on how to participate.

 ## License

-This project is licensed under the [Humber College Institute of Technology & Advanced Learning](LICENSE), reflecting our commitment to an open and collaborative approach.
+This project is licensed under the [Humber College Institute of Technology & Advanced Learning]([LICENSE](https://humber.ca/legal-and-risk-management/assets/files/pdfs/policy_academic_pdfs/Copyright%20Policy%20FINAL%202022-1.pdf)), reflecting our commitment to an open and collaborative approach.

 ## Contact